johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ## Reaping Child Processes and Avoiding Zombies
 When a child process terminates, `wait()` signals the operating system that the process has completed.
 This permits the operating system to *reap* the process.
 In turn freeing system resources used for process data structures.

-If `wait()` is not called then the child process will run but uni terminated, will continue to consume system resources.
+If `wait()` is not called the child process still runs until it terminates.
+However, it will continue to consume system resources bevause it was not reaped.
 This is referred to as a *zombie* state.
 For processes that have long-running times and spawn multiple children throughout their execution, they must reap their children to free resources.

 ## Additional Reading & Sources
 [http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf)